-The [bigger|higher]46] the MERV rating, the better the filter will be.
-Ratings can be on a scale of 1-20, but this doesn’t mean you need to find a furnace filter with a 20 MERV rating.
-In fact, many filters with ratings above 13 are often designed for hospitals or other buildings that depend on the safest, most hygienic conditions possible.
+The [bigger|higher} the MERV rating, the better the filter will be.
+Ratings can be on a scale of 1-20, but this doesn’t mean you should try to find a furnace filter with a 20 MERV rating.
+In fact, many filters with ratings above 13 are often designed for hospitals or other buildings that need the safest, most hygienic conditions possible.

 Neglecting to change your furnace filter isn’t the end of the world, but it can negatively affect how effective your HVAC system is.
-Furnaces require unobstructed airflow for efficient heating, and a dirty filter can slow that down.
+Furnaces need unobstructed airflow for efficient heating, and a dirty filter can slow that down.
 The longer you go without replacing it, however, the more likely problems can pop up that will require furnace repair.
 Here are a few of the most common: